LauraLoe/testing/group2_SurvivalAnalysis.md

 ## 5.2 DeepHit<a class="anchor" id="deephit"></a>

-The model called „DeepHit“ was introduced in a paper by Changhee Lee, William R. Zame, Jinsung Yoon, Mihaela van der Schaar in April 2018.
+The model called "DeepHit" was introduced in a paper by Changhee Lee, William R. Zame, Jinsung Yoon, Mihaela van der Schaar in April 2018.
 It describes a deep learning approach to survival analysis implemented in a tensor flow environment.

 DeepHit is a deep neural network that learns the distribution of survival times directly.
 This means that this model does not do any assumptions about an underlying stochastic process, so both the parameters of the model as well as the form of the stochastic process depends on the covariates of the specific dataset used for survival analysis. [x]